Opinion | Yes, the GOP is dead. Here’s how it can be reborn.

 But whatever one’s politics, most Americans would agree that the country needs two strong political parties.
 When I recently wrote that the Republican Party is dead, I meant it in the Christian sense: Penance, forgiveness and rebirth are not only possible but also necessary.

 The GOP’s fall from grace began when it forgot its roots and accepted a demagogue as commander in chief.
-Conservatism is a philosophy based most on collected wisdom and faith in the tried-and-true.
+Conservatism is a philosophy based most on collected wisdom and faith in the tried and true.
 Conservatism applies the brakes to progressives — careful to preserve what is good without deploying the air bags and causing more harm.

 What we all witnessed on Jan.
 6 was the antithesis of William F. Buckley Jr.’s insistence that conservatives place themselves “athwart history, yelling Stop.”
 It was bedlam.